marioroy/mce-shared/README.md

     Time::HiRes

-The IO::FDPass module is used by MCE::Shared::Server if available and applies to MCE::Shared::{ Condvar, Handle, and Queue }.
+The IO::FDPass module is used by MCE::Shared::Server if available and applies to MCE::Shared::{ Condvar, Handle, and Queue } only.

 ### Further Reading